 On the final block, the reference can be chosen so that:

 We have seen in equation~(\ref{burelation}) that a complete run of MBQC induces a transformation in virtual space, which equals $B U_{\rm total}$, where $B$ is the byproduct operator.
-A gauge fixing choice, which best accords with the MBQC interpretation, will pick a section which---if measured---ends up simulating $U_{\rm total}$ with no need for further corrections.
+A gauge fixing choice, which best accords with the MBQC interpretation, picks a section which---if measured---ends up simulating $U_{\rm total}$ with no need for further corrections.